indextc/bitshares-core/README.md

 Support
 -------
-Technical support is available in the [BitSharesTalk technical support subforum](https://bitsharestalk.org/index.php?board=45.0).
+Technical support is available in the [IndexTalk technical support subforum](https://indextalk.org/index.php?board=45.0).

-BitShares Core bugs can be reported directly to the [issue tracker](https://github.com/indextc/index-core/issues).
+Index Core bugs can be reported directly to the [issue tracker](https://github.com/indextc/index-core/issues).

-BitShares UI bugs should be reported to the [UI issue tracker](https://github.com/indextc/index-ui/issues)
+Index UI bugs should be reported to the [UI issue tracker](https://github.com/indextc/index-ui/issues)

 Up to date online Doxygen documentation can be found at [Doxygen](https://indextc.org/doxygen/hierarchy.html)